AI-for-RNA-Biology/CLIPseq-pipeline/README.md

 * You can [install nextflow](https://docs.seqera.io/nextflow/install#install-nextflow) to your HOME if you want, or you can use `/storage/research/dbmr_luisierlab/resources/local/nextflow/nextflow`.

 #### Workdir and inputs
 * Workdir location is your choice.
-By default the pipeline will write its results into `your_current_folder/results`.
+By default, the pipeline writes its results into `your_current_location/results`.
 * The only input you need is a `samplesheet`; a CSV file containing 4 columns: `group`,`replicate`,`fastq_1`,`fastq_2.`
     - `group` is the sample name
-    - `replicate` is currently unused by the pipeline so filling with '1' is acceptable -`fastq_1` is your demultiplexed sample fastq -paired end is currently not supported so please do not add a `fastq_2`
+    - `replicate` is currently unused by the pipeline, so filling with '1' is acceptable
+    - `fastq_1` is your demultiplexed sample fastq
+    - paired end is currently not supported, so do not add a `fastq_2`

 Example `samplesheet` (remember, it should be CSV):
 ```